ember-learn/ember-blog/content/compiling-templates-in-1-10-0.md

 ### Template Compilation Build Tools

 There are any number of build tool libraries that are intended to make the server side compilation of templates easier.
-Here are just a few (please let us know of others):
+Here are a few (please let us know of others):

 * [ember-cli-htmlbars](https://github.com/rondale-sc/ember-cli-htmlbars) - Can be used either as a standalone Broccoli plugin, or as an ember-cli addon.
 * [grunt-ember-templates](https://github.com/dgeb/grunt-ember-templates) - Works as a Grunt plugin.
 To precompile HTMLBars templates, you must supply specific parameters to your task definition as mentioned in [this PR](https://github.com/dgeb/grunt-ember-templates/pull/77).